 For 160 years the building was functioning as the town hall of Buda, then, for 70 years as the headquarters of the District 1 prefecture.
 The building also housed a gendarmerie, a school, then in then period following WW2 museums, research institutes operated in it, whereas today a scientific research centre and a doctoral school could find their homes in the House of Wisdom.
-The reconstructed building primarily hosts scientific work, and also operates as a venue of doctoral education, but the community spaces, such as the bookstore, the restaurant, the café, the coin exhibition and the local history exhibition on the ground floor are open for the public.
+The reconstructed building primarily hosts scientific work, and also operates as a venue of doctoral education, but the community spaces, such as the bookstore, the coin exhibition and the local history exhibition on the ground floor are open for the public.

 King Béla IV had a castle erected on the grape-producing lands of the Castle Hill, which was completed by 1255 following the Mongol invasions.
 History often transformed the landscape of Buda, and throughout the centuries the castle was sometimes added to and sometimes destroyed.
 Around 1330, King Charles I of Hungary began building a palace there and moved his court from Visegrád to Buda in 1354, from then on, the castle and the Buda section of the city continually developed and expanded until the Ottoman occupation.